 I received a number of pings about yesterday's post showing the sankey-style slopegraph in Tableau (here).
 Here are the basics of the recreation using calculations in Tableau to simplify the process even further.

-INSTRUCTIONS UPDATED 4/4/2014- Thanks to Tableau Zen Master Jonathan Drummey for pointing out that the Xval field is not needed.
-Simply replace Xval with t.
+INSTRUCTIONS UPDATED 4/4/2014- Thanks to Tableau Zen Master Jonathan Drummey for pointing out that the previously used Xval field is not needed.
+It's now simply replaced with t.

 To create this visualization I use the Sigmoid Function: S(t )=1/(1+e (-t ))